GeoscienceAustralia/dea-knowledge-hub/docs/guides/index.md

 &nbsp;

-# Digital Earth Australia User Guide
+# Digital Earth Australia User Guides

 Digital Earth Australia is an analysis platform for satellite imagery and other Earth observations.

-For more information, see the [DEA Web Site](http://www.ga.gov.au/dea).
+For more information, see the [DEA website](http://www.ga.gov.au/dea).

 Digital Earth Australia is currently in beta for users with accounts on the National Computational Infrastructure (NCI) or the Digital Earth Australia Sandbox (see the [Setup introduction](/guides/setup/README/) page).